fluentmigrator/documentation/articles/migration-runners.md

 Now, you can find the tool in the path `FluentMigrator[package-version]/tools/<target-framework>/[optional-platform/]Migrate.exe`.

 > [!NOTE]
-> The `package-verion` is only part of the path when the tool was installed using the Visual Studio package manager console.
+> The `package-version` is only part of the path when the tool was installed using the Visual Studio package manager console.

 > [!IMPORTANT]
 > Choose the correct `target-framework`.
 Otherwise, the tool might not be able to load your assembly.